bproai/pieverse-desktop/README.md

 ## MCP Client Features

 The MCP Client provides a user interface to manage and execute tools via the MCP server.
 Key features include:
+- Support for multiple MCP server types (filesystem, brave-search, puppeteer, memory, google-maps)
+- JSON-based configuration system for easy server definition and customization
+- Server selection interface for switching between different MCP server types
+- Environment variable handling for API keys and specialized server configurations
-- Real-time server output monitoring.
+- Real-time server output monitoring with copy and clear functionality
-- Tool execution management.
+- Tool execution management with intelligent argument handling
-- **Screenshot Preview:** Optionally preview screenshots directly in the UI without saving them to disk.
+- **Screenshot Preview:** Optionally preview screenshots directly in the UI without saving them to disk
+- Directory access management for controlling which local directories are accessible to MCP servers

 ## 🎥 Demo and Showcase
 We are preparing live and recorded demos that highlight: